chipsalliance/f4pga-examples/docs/project-f.rst

 .. code-block:: bash

    TARGET="arty_35" make -C projf-makefiles/hello/hello-arty/A

-To download the bitstream to the board navigate to the generated bitstream and run openocd.
-For example to download the first design from hello arty:
+To download the bitstream to the board run ``make download``.
+For example to download the first design from hello arty, run the following in symbiflows root directory:

 .. code-block:: bash

-   cd hello-build/A
-   openocd -f ${INSTALL_DIR}/${FPGA_FAM}/conda/envs/${FPGA_FAM}/share/openocd/scripts/board/digilent_arty.cfg -c "init; pld load 0 top.bit; exit"
+   TARGET="arty_35" make download -C projf-makefiles/hello/hello-arty/A